Jimmy McHugh: Career

 Other hits written for the stage were soon to follow, including 1930's "On the Sunny Side of the Street" for Lew Leslie's International Revue, which also contained the favorite "Exactly Like You"; "Blue Again" for The Vanderbilt Revue; and in 1932, "Don't Blame Me", which was featured in the Chicago revue Clowns In Clover.
 Some authors say that Fats Waller was the composer of "On the Sunny Side of the Street," but sold the rights to the song.

 McHugh and Fields contributed title songs for films including "Cuban Love Song", "Dinner at Eight" and "Hooray for Love", as well as "I Feel a Song Comin' On" and "I'm in the Mood for Love" from 1935's Every Night at Eight.
 In the artistically fruitful years after they first collaborated in 1930, McHugh and Fields wrote over 30 songs for the film world.
 Fields and McHugh finally parted company in 1935.
 McHugh's longest songwriting partner was Harold Adamson.
 Adamson provided lyrics to McHugh's compositions.
-Such hits as "Comin' In on a Wing and a Prayer" found its way into Bartlett's Familiar Quotations.
+Such hits as "Comin' in on a Wing and a Prayer" found its way into Bartlett's Familiar Quotations.

 For the 1948 film A Date with Judy, he composed "It's a Most Unusual Day" for Jane Powell.
 It became the young singer and actress's signature tune.

+McHugh was the manager of Mamie Van Doren during the early part of her career.
+Van Doren stated in her autobiography that she was unable to get signed to Paramount due to Louella Parsons being jealous of McHugh and Van Doren.
+However, McHugh was able to get Van Doren signed to Universal in 1953.

 McHugh died in Beverly Hills, California, at the age of 74.